Sprinkler Head Revisited: Momentum, Forces, and Flows in Machian Propulsion: Review: Efflux coefficients

 Consider now a re-entrant discharge tube on a tank, as shown in Fig. \ref{fig:tanks}(a).
 This setup has the nice feature that the velocity of the fluid everywhere near the walls of the tank is negligible.
-The net horizontal force that accelerates the fluid into the discharge tube must come, originally, from a solid wall pushing on the fluid next to it.
-The pushing from opposite sides of the tank wall (e.g., from regions $R$ and $R'$ in Fig. \ref{fig:tanks}(a)) cancels.
-The only net force therefore comes from the section directly opposite to the mouth of the discharge tube, with area $A$.
+The net horizontal force that accelerates the fluid into the discharge tube must come, originally, from a solid wall pushing on the fluid adjacent to it.
+The pushes from opposite sides of the tank wall (e.g., from regions $R$ and $R'$ in Fig. \ref{fig:tanks}(a)) cancel out.
+The only net horizontal force therefore comes from the section directly opposite to the mouth of the discharge tube, with area $A$.

-Thus, the net force accelerating the fluid is $F = PA$, where $P$ is the hydrostatic pressure on the fluid next to the wall opposite to the mouth of the tube (relative, of course, to the atmospheric pressure outside).
-This must also be equal to the rate at which momentum is pouring out of the tank, so that, by Eq. (\ref{eq:momentum-flow}) \be F = P A = a \rho v^2~. \ee Meanwhile, by Bernoulli's theorem, \be P = \frac{1}{2} \rho v^2~, \ee which implies that \be \frac{a}{A} = \frac{1}{2}~, \ee so that the efflux coefficient in this case is exactly 1/2.
+Thus, the horizontal force accelerating the fluid is $F = PA$, where $P$ is the hydrostatic pressure on the fluid next to the wall opposite to the mouth of the tube (relative, of course, to the atmospheric pressure outside).
+This must also be equal to the rate at which horizontal momentum is pouring out of the tank.
+Therefore, if $v$ is the velocity of the jet after the flow has become parallel, we conclude from Eq. (\ref{eq:momentum-flow}) that \be F = P A = a \rho v^2~. \ee Meanwhile, by Bernoulli's theorem, \be P = \frac{1}{2} \rho v^2~, \ee which implies that \be \frac{a}{A} = \frac{1}{2}~, \ee so that the efflux coefficient in this case is exactly $\nicefrac{1}{2}$.\footnote{Note that, for Eq. \ref{eq:reentrant-force} to be valid, $a$ must be measured where the streamlines of the jet are parallel and horizontal.
+We have neglected both the the outpouring jet's vertical momentum, imparted by gravity, and the resistance from the surrounding air, which gradually slows the jet, causing its cross-section to expand.
+The latter effect will be relevant in Sec. \ref{sec:shapes}.}

-The efflux coefficient measured for a discharge {\it hole}, as shown in Fig. \ref{fig:tanks}(b), is greater than 1/2, because the fluid next to the wall regions above and below the hole is {\it not} at rest and therefore has a lower pressure than the fluid on the opposite side of the tank wall.
-In Fig. \ref{fig:tanks}(b), the push exerted by region $R$ is less than the push exerted by $R'$, so that the net horizontal force on the fluid is \be F = a \rho v^2 > P A~. \ee Experimentally, $a/A \simeq 0.62$.
+The efflux coefficient measured for a discharge {\it hole}, as shown in Fig. \ref{fig:tanks}(b), is greater than $\nicefrac{1}{2}$, because the fluid next to the wall regions above and below the hole is {\it not} at rest and therefore has a lower pressure than the fluid on the opposite side of the tank.
+For example, in Fig. \ref{fig:tanks}(b) the push exerted by region $R$ is less than the push exerted by $R'$.
+The net horizontal force on the fluid is therefore \be F = a \rho v^2 > P A~. \ee Experimentally, $a/A \simeq 0.62$.\footnote{The theoretical result for an ideal fluid pouring out of a sharp-edged, circular orifice is $\pi / (\pi + 2)$; see \cite{efflux-hole}.}